Tr4pSt3R/temptations/the-refiner's-fire.md

 **Class**: Judah
 **Contents**:

+* Memory Verse
 * Learning objectives
 * The Refiner's Fire
 * * Introduction
   * Refined as Silver
   * The Furnace of Affliction

+# Memory Verse

-"_Blessed is the man who endures temptation; **for when he has been approved**, he will receive the crown of life which the Lord has promised to those who love Him_."
+> "_Blessed is the man who endures temptation; **for when he has been approved**, he will receive the crown of life which the Lord has promised to those who love Him_."
-James 1:12 NKJV
+> James 1:12 NKJV

 # Learning Objectives